Practices

 GEDIMINAS DUBONIKAS

-Gediminas Dubonikas is a genealogist specializing in family tree research and the study of family history.
-He helps people trace their ancestral roots, better understand their family origins, intergenerational connections, and the historical contexts that have shaped their family narratives.
+Gediminas Dubonikas is a genealogist working with family tree research and the study of family history.
+He helps people trace their ancestral roots, better understand their origins, the connections between generations, and the historical contexts that have shaped their family stories.

 GEDIMINAS DUBONIKAS

-Gediminas Dubonikas is a genealogist specializing in family tree research and the study of family history.
-He helps people trace their ancestral roots, better understand their family origins, intergenerational connections, and the historical contexts that have shaped their family narratives.
+Gediminas Dubonikas is a genealogist working with family tree research and the study of family history.
+He helps people trace their ancestral roots, better understand their origins, the connections between generations, and the historical contexts that have shaped their family stories.

 LEONARDAS POBEDONOSCEVAS